shaiguitar/haml-i18n-extractor/README.md

 ## Example output

-This should be a before and after picture of using this lib, whether directly in ruby or using the executable tool:
+This should be a before and after picture of using this lib, whether using the interactive mode or plain ruby.

 - Before running (old haml):